-- 1. The School Administrator and the Plant Manager will assess damages to determine any necessary corrective actions.
+- 1. The CE Customer Service and School Administrator will assess damages to determine any necessary corrective actions.
 The School Administrator may direct the Fire Suppression and HazMat Team to participate in the assessment. - 2.
 The School Administrator should confer with the Local District Superintendent on identified damages to determine if the school should be closed. - 3.
 If the school must be closed, the School Administrator will activate Parent Alert System and School Personnel Alert System as referenced in Section 5.0.